 Nevertheless, this development will be accompanied by some collateral effects, which we are aware of and will strive to minimize, but which may have an impact on some of you.

 For one thing, the exclusive use of the HTTPS protocol will mean that external content that uses the HTTP protocol and is included on your posts will no longer be supported by Hypotheses.
-The explanation for this is as follows: when a website using the HTTPS protocol includes external elements taken from a site using the HTTP protocol, this is known as mixed content.
 For example, this will be the case if you publish on your Hypotheses blog (which will now be using the HTTPS protocol) a video hosted on a platform that responds only to the HTTP protocol.
 The increasingly systematic use of the HTTPS protocol by web browsers means that mixed content is blocked in order to guarantee the security of your browsing experience and data.
 What this means, in concrete terms, is that in the above example your Hypotheses research blog will remain accessible, but your readers will not be able to consult the video you have integrated onto the blog.
 The same is also true for your posts, pages and widgets, regardless of the type of external content you wish to integrate (videos, audio recordings, images, exportable PDF or digitized text readers, etc.).